Nika riots: Causes

 Justinian, along with his prominent officials John the Cappadocian and Tribonian, faced significant public disapproval due to the implementation of high tax rates, allegations of corruption against the latter two officials, and John's reported harsh treatment of debtors.
 Justinian and John also reduced expenditure on the civil service and took steps to combat corruption within the civil service.
 John was particularly unfavourable among the senatorial elites, who were hit hard by John's new taxation policy which targeted the wealthiest in society, likely leading to senatorial influence within the riots.
 Justinian also took steps to diminish the influence of both teams.
 This was perceived by the Greens as an oppressive action akin to the reforms implemented in the civil service, while the Blues felt a sense of betrayal.
-The Roman legal code was widely perceived as a marker that distinguished the civilised Romans from "barbarians"..
+The Roman legal code was widely perceived as a marker that distinguished the civilised Romans from "barbarians".
 The law code was also religiously important as the Romans were believed to be "chosen by God", it being a symbol of justice.
 As a result, the successful implementation of significant legal reforms by an emperor was viewed as lending legitimacy to their reign, while a lack of progress in this area was interpreted as a sign of divine displeasure.
 What had taken nine years for the Theodosian code took Justinian just thirteen months.

 However, prior to the Nika riots of January 532, the pace of legal reforms had significantly slowed.
-Concurrently, Justinian was engaged in an unsuccessful war against the Persian Empire.
+Concurrently, Justinian was engaged in an unsuccessful war against the Sasanian Empire.
 While initial Byzantine victories at Dara in the spring of 530 and Satala in the summer of 530 had temporarily enhanced his legitimacy, the defeat at Callinicum in 531 and the deteriorating strategic situation had a detrimental effect on his reputation.
 The legal reforms were met with resistance from the aristocracy from their inception, as they eliminated the ability to utilize obscure laws and jurisprudence to evade unfavorable judgments.
 As a result, Justinian's decision to ignore the factions' pleas to grant amnesty to the two individuals arrested in connection with the riots further exacerbated the anger and resentment towards the emperor, causing the factions to become more violent in their methods, setting fires and indiscriminately attacking imperial guards.
 Another cause that might have added to the intensity of the riots was the fact that the power of these factions had gone unchecked for a long time under Justin, with Justinian then strengthening their rivalries by supporting a specific faction.
 Furthermore, the fact that activity towards the factions had largely been unrestricted for three decades prior to Justin's reign, meant the likelihood of them working together in common cause was far greater.
-Their almost unrestrained force, combined with any resentment they held against the Emperor, is believed to have led to the Nika riots of 532 AD Similarly, it was rare for the two factions to begin working together in this manner and for them to militarise, both of which added to the severity of the uprising.
+Their almost unrestrained force, combined with any resentment they held against the Emperor, is believed to have led to the Nika riots of 532 AD.
+Similarly, it was rare for the two factions to begin working together in this manner and for them to militarise, both of which added to the severity of the uprising.